French ship Neptune (1803): Trafalgar campaign

-Finisterre and Cadiz
+Finisterre and Cádiz

 Villeneuve managed to evade Nelson on the return voyage, though his fleet was tracked by the brig HMS Curieux, carrying Nelson's despatches.
 The Admiralty was notified and a reinforced fleet under Vice-Admiral Robert Calder was sent to intercept the Franco-Spanish fleet as it arrived in European waters.
 The combined fleet was spotted on 22 July as it sailed westwards towards Ferrol, and Calder manoeuvred to intercept it.
 Villeneuve formed up the line of battle, with Neptune being eleventh from the front, positioned astern of the Berwick and ahead of the Bucentaure.
 Neptune saw little action in the confused fighting, and consequently escaped with little damage.

 She joined the fleet in entering Vigo Bay on 28 July, and went into Ferrol on 2 August.
-Neptune sailed with the rest of the fleet on 9 August, and put into Cadiz on 20 August.
+Neptune sailed with the rest of the fleet on 9 August, and put into Cádiz on 20 August.
 After spending several months there, watched by the blockading British fleet under Nelson, Villeneuve decided to put to sea in mid-October.
-Maistral prepared Neptune for sea, and the fleet sailed from Cadiz on 19 October.
-While in Cadiz Villeneuve had described Neptune as being 'In every respect one of the finest and most seaworthy ships of the Fleet.'
+Maistral prepared Neptune for sea, and the fleet sailed from Cádiz on 19 October.
+While in Cádiz, Villeneuve had described Neptune as being 'In every respect one of the finest and most seaworthy ships of the Fleet.'
 As the British approached on the morning of 21 October, Villeneuve formed the line of battle heading northwards, with Neptune the twelfth in the line from the lead ship of the van.
 She was ahead of the flagship, Bucentaure, on her larboard quarter, and astern on the larboard quarter was the 74-gun Redoutable.